hyperledger/iroha/docs/source/configure/index.rst

     }
   }

 As you can see, configuration file is a valid ``json`` structure.
-Let's go line-by-line and understand what every parameter means.
+Let's go line-by-line and understand what every parameter means in configuration file format.

 Deployment-specific parameters
 ==============================